2016–17 Oklahoma City Thunder season: Free agency

 On October 31, the Thunder re-signed Steven Adams and Victor Oladipo to multi-year contract extensions.
-Playing on their last year of their rookie contracts, both Adams and Oladipo were selected in the 2013 NBA Draft.
+Playing on their last year of their rookie contracts, both Adams and Oladipo were selected in the 2013 NBA draft.
 Andre Roberson, who was also in the draft, did not reach a deal with the Thunder.
 Oladipo agreed to a four-year, $84 million deal while Adams agreed to a four-year, $100 million deal.

 Front office and coaching changes

 On June 1, Billy Donovan announced associate head coach Monty Williams would not return to the Thunder for the 2016-17 season.
 Williams did not return to the Thunder during the 2015-16 season following the death of his wife, Ingrid.

 On July 1, the Thunder announced Adrian Griffin, Vin Bhavnani and Royal Ivey as assistant coaches.
-Griffin joins the Thunder after serving as an sssitant coach with the Orlando Magic.
+Griffin joins the Thunder after serving as an assistant coach with the Orlando Magic.
 Bhavnani joins the coaching staff after serving as the manager of advanced scouting/player development for the Thunder.
 Ivey joins the coaching staff after serving as a player development assistant for the Thunder.